 Tuesday Sunny.
 Light winds becoming E/SE 15 to 25 km/h in the late afternoon then tending E/NE in the late evening.

 Wednesday Mostly sunny.
 Winds E/NE 15 to 20 km/h becoming light before dawn then becoming E/NE 15 to 25 km/h in the morning.

 Thursday Sunny.
 Winds N/NE 15 to 20 km/h becoming light during the morning then becoming NE/SE 15 to 20 km/h during the afternoon.

 Friday Partly cloudy.
-Medium chance of showers, most likely in the afternoon and evening.
-Light winds becoming S/SE 15 to 20 km/h during the morning then becoming light during the afternoon.
+Medium (40%) chance of showers, most likely in the afternoon and evening.
+The chance of a thunderstorm in the afternoon and evening.
+Light winds becoming E/SE 15 to 20 km/h during the afternoon then tending S/SE during the evening.

 - observations list type

 WA's Kimberley is in the midst of one of its biggest wet seasons on record, causing headaches for emergency services, remote communities and cattle stations cut off by flooding, but it has not been all bad news for the region.

 Some homes in the community of Borroloola on the Gulf of Carpentaria have been evacuated with 74 residents sheltering elsewhere, as they wait for Cyclone Alfred to make landfall about sunrise on Tuesday.